dortania/OpenCore-Install-Guide/ktext.md

 [Getting started with ACPI](https://dortania.github.io/Getting-Started-With-ACPI/) has an extended section on SSDTs including compiling them on different platforms.

-A quick TL;DR of needed SSDTs(This is source code, you will have to compile them into a .aml file):
+A quick TL;DR of needed SSDTs (this is source code, you will have to compile them into a .aml file):

 ### Desktop